astraly-labs/Pragma/docs/using-empiric/consuming-data.md

 Inputs

 * `key`: The lowercased utf8-encoded string
 * `aggregation_mode`: The aggregation mode to use for combining the many data sources available in Empiric.
-Use default of 0 for median
+Use constants defined in Empiric.
+Option must currently be set to `MEDIAN.
+Additional options` `TWAP`, `EXPONENTIAL_DECAY` and `MEAN` are coming soon.

 Returns